 The University of the South Pacific (USP) is currently hosting a two-day workshop to strengthen research and innovation ecosystems to address the impact of climate change in the Pacific.
 The Research and Innovation Ecosystems to Address the Impact of Climate Change in the Pacific (RERIPA) project focuses on three key areas: coastal vulnerability, ocean health, and rising sea levels.
 The project is divided into three “calls,” with USP leading Calls 1 and 2.

-During the two-day workshop held at the Nalagi Hotel in Nadi, Fiji, stakeholders and partners will map out a strategy for the project while addressing the challenges faced by Pacific Island countries.
+During the two-day workshop, which is being held at the Nalagi Hotel in Nadi, Fiji, stakeholders, and partners will map out a strategy moving forward for the project, while addressing the challenges faced by Pacific Island countries.
 The project aims to take a solutions-focused approach to address the effects of climate change by strengthening research and innovation ecosystem capabilities.